mhansen/jekyll-blog/_posts/2011-12-10-stolen-vehicles-pt1.markdown

 <div id="mostCommonStolenMakes" style="height:600px; overflow-y:scroll;">
 <h4>Stolen Vehicles, by Make</h4>
 </div>

+Mouseover the bars for a visualisation of the colors of the stolen cars.

+### The Database

 A few days ago, the NZ Police [launched][2] a [public database of stolen cars][1].
 It's a snapshot taken from the Police Vehicle of Interest database, updated 3x daily.